Requirements and Limitations

-Before you restore VM guest OS files, consider the following requirements and limitations.
+Before you restore VM guest OS files, check the following considerations and limitations.

 • You can restore files from basic disks and dynamic disks (including simple, mirrored and striped volumes).